Engineering Campus (University of Illinois Urbana-Champaign): Electrical and Computer Engineering Building

 The Electrical and Computer Engineering Building (ECEB) is the new home of the Department of Electrical and Computer Engineering started August 2014.
 Plans were in place in 2008 to move the ECE department from Everitt Laboratory to a new building as class sizes grew and bigger demands were placed on research space and lab classes.
 Construction started in January 2012 and the building was opened with the ceremony in October 2014.
 The new ECE building is the largest building in the world to have a net-zero energy design with 230,000 square feet of labs, classrooms, and facilities, including a nanofabrication lab.

 Hydrosystems Laboratory

 The Ven Te Chow Hydrosystems Laboratory is home of the Environmental Hydrology and Hydraulic Engineering group of the Department of Civil and Environmental Engineering.
-It is named after the venerable Dr. Ven Te Chow.
+It is named after Dr. Ven Te Chow.
 It houses an 11000 sqft research laboratory complete with, among others, flumes, a rainfall generator, and a hydraulic model of the Chicago River.